How to Keep Yourself Motivated While You're Working Remotely

 PROS OF REMOTE WORKING

 No daily commutes: You no longer have to travel in crowded buses or worry about missing the train on time, running to get the last minute train or worry about explaining the boss about late entries.
 These help in mitigating the stress and provide a better start to work.

 Saving time: No longer daily morning bathroom rush or cooking early breakfasts or traveling.

 Saving money: Now, you don’t have to spend a considerable amount of money on travelling or petrol or at the office lunch.
 Now, you are free to cook your lunch at home and eat at whatever time you please.
 This, in turn, promotes health as you no longer have to skip lunch for those meetings or meeting the deadline.

 Comfort: You don’t have to be overly conscious about office wear.
 You can work in your pajamas or comfortable home clothes.

 Flexible Working Schedule: This is particularly beneficial for stay at home mothers and caregivers and employees with any disability as they cannot afford to leave their home for regular office jobs.
 They can both manage home responsibilities and work at a suitable time.

-Private working environment: Now, you can work in the comfort of your home and don’t have to worry about nosy co-workers, distracting chatters, blaring A/Cs and uncomfortable environments.
+Private working environment: Now, you can work at the comfort of your home and don’t have to worry about nosy co-workers, distracting chatters, blaring ACs and uncomfortable environments.
 This promotes better concentration and more creativity.

-Reduced Stress: Remote workers enjoy a reduced level of stress as they don’t have to face overpowering bosses, office bullying, or fights.
+Reduced Stress: Remote workers enjoy a reduced level of stress as they don’t have to face annoying coworkers, overpowering bosses, office bullying, or fights.